robot-aquila/caelum/docs/source/index.rst

 DevOps, charting software and so on.

 Start from :ref:`Basic concepts <basics>` if you want to get deeper into the idea.
-To get information about installation and setup read :ref:`Getting started <getstart>`.
+To get information about installation and configuration read the :ref:`Getting started <getstart>` page.
 Complete overview of the documentation is :ref:`here <contents>`.